Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Northern Territory: there is no limit on how many can attend at the same time but social distancing should be observed.

 ACT: capped at 25 people across the entire venue.
-If a venue wants to have more than 25 people, it can have one person per two square metres of usable space in each indoor and outdoor space (excluding staff) provided they are using the Check In CBR app.
+If a venue wants to have more than 25 people, it can have one person per two square metres of usable indoor space, or one person per two square metres of outdoor space, provided they are using the Check In CBR app.

 Are schools back in session?